-What is pulmonary valve stenosis (also called PS)?
+What is pulmonary valve stenosis?

-Who is at risk for pulmonary stenosis?
+Who's at risk for pulmonary stenosis?

 Pulmonary stenosis, which is rare among adults, is usually caused by a birth defect, also called a congenital heart defect.
 Moderate to severe PS is most often diagnosed during childhood due to the loud heart murmur associated with the condition.